Our People

 Curriculum Development Specialist

 Ceiturin (Cam) is new to the human services field but is passionate about community activism and progressive change.
-They recently graduated from CU Boulder with an undergraduate degree in Anthropology and Women and Gender Studies, and a certificate in LGBTQ Studies.
+They graduated from CU Boulder with an undergraduate degree in Anthropology and Women and Gender Studies, and a certificate in LGBTQ Studies.
 They enjoy drawing and create some of the illustrations used in FHI courses.
 They also help design online courses and compile research to be used in grant proposals and future course content.

 MARSHA BROWN